Te Mata, Waikato District: Roads

 When the land was bought in 1855, the Commissioner wrote, "The land is of good quality, having a Native track leading through it from the harbour, capable of forming a road by deviating slightly inland."
 Those tracks were later supplemented by settlers' tracks, but it wasn't until the formation of Raglan Town (1868) and Karioi (1870) Highways Boards that road building was paid for by local rates.
 After the Immigration and Public Works Act of 1870, government also contributed.

 Waimaori Rd, now a little used gravel road, was first to be started.
 An 1864 track ran from Waitomotomo to Waimaori, extended about 1882 by settlers Ward and Jackson as a bullock road from the bridge at Waimaori and later extended up Waimaori Hill to the top of the coastal hills and down Mill Hill to Ruapuke Beach.

 The state of transport in 1871 is illustrated by a description of the Saunders family arrival.
 It says they took a boat from Raglan to Bridle Creek, then a bullock dray to Kauroa, pack horses to Te Mata and then had to widen the track to Te Hutewai to get their packs through.
 At its 2 January 1872 meeting, the Karioi Board decided to call for tenders to form the Te Mata-Raglan road in the worst places.

 On 14 November 1870 the Board decided the bridge (possibly built in the late 1850s) over the Opotoru on the Raglan-Aotea road (Maungatawhiri Rd) was nearly worn out and that a bridge was needed for the new Aotea-Waitetuna road (Kauroa Rd), about 1/2 mi upstream; now the only bridge.
 The Board was anxious to make one bridge serve both roads, but 2 were built.
-On 14 August 1872 it was decided to build a new bridge of puriri.
+On 14 August 1872 it was decided to build a new bridge of pūriri.
 The present 1960s bridge is concrete.

 By 1880 Te Mata Rd was described as "a more than ordinarily good road", with the bush "felled for some distance on either hand" and "several well cultivated farms".

 By 1884 7 mi of the road to Kawhia had been completed to Pakoka.
 Public Works Estimates were then made to extend the road over Pakoka Bridge in 1884, 1897, 1902, 1910, 1912, 1913, 1914, and 1918.